Everything You Need to Know About Cycling and Mountain Biking in New Zealand

 - Mountains to Sea (3-6 Days, 231km/144 miles, Grades 3-4).
 Bike from the edge of New Zealand’s largest volcano to the coast of Wanganui encompassing forest, mountains and the culturally significant Whanganui River.

-For more rides, head on over to 10 Great Bike Trails on the North Island.
+For more rides, head on over to 10 Best Bike Trails on the North Island.

-For a mix of Southern Alps scenery, coastal and heritage trails, then consider choosing some trails from the South Island.
-There are so many to choose from but we’ll list just a few here to give you have an idea of the offerings and to keep things simple.
+For a mix of Southern Alps scenery and coastal and heritage trails, consider choosing some trails from the South Island.
+There are so many to choose from but we’ll list just a few here to give you an idea of the offerings.

-Here are the mountain biking trails to look out for on the South Island.
+Here are the mountain biking and cycling trails to look out for on the South Island:

 - Queen Charlotte Track (2-3 Days, 70km/43 miles, Grades 3-4).
 Ride through a mix of forest and stunning coastal views of the Queen Charlotte Track with a whole range of accommodations to choose from.

 - Old Ghost Road (2-4 Days, 85km/53 miles, Grade 4).
-Revel in the wild West Coast views of the South Island on this historic mining trails called the Old Ghost Road.
+Revel in the wild West Coast views of the South Island on this historic mining trail called the Old Ghost Road.

 - Alps 2 Ocean Cycle Trail (6 Days, 306km/190 miles, Grades 2-3).
 Starting in the heart of the Southern Alps, journey past glacial lakes and far-stretching views throughout the ride.